delvinjoseph13/Todo_React/README.md

 ToDoList</br>
 ToDoItem

-Header Contain a simple text called todo application which is imported in App.js ToDoList item contain all the ToDoItems and passing the values from the ToDoList to the ToDoItem using props taking the value as props and displaying using map function moves to the next todo
+Header Contain a simple text called todo application which is imported in App.js</br>
+ToDoList item contain all the ToDoItems and passing the values from the ToDoList to the ToDoItem using props</br>
+taking the value as props and displaying using map function moves to the next todo